-Since belly dancing for special events such as weddings and Birthday parties in Orlando, FL for the past 7 years, there have been a couple sad “moments” where I have been sexually harassed by clients and most recently a vendor!
+Since belly dancing for special events such as weddings and Birthday parties in Orlando, FL, for the past 7 years, there have been a couple of sad “moments” where I have been sexually harassed by clients and, most recently, a vendor!

 What do You Mean Sexual Harassment?